AdityasWorks/E22CSEU0979/README.md

 The Average Calculator HTTP Microservice is designed to expose a REST API that retrieves numbers from a third-party test server and calculates the moving average of the latest numbers within a specified window size.

--Supports fetching numbers based on predefined categories: prime (p), Fibonacci (f), even (e), and random (r).
+- Supports fetching numbers based on predefined categories: prime (p), Fibonacci (f), even (e), and random (r).

--Maintains a unique set of numbers within a fixed window size.
+- Maintains a unique set of numbers within a fixed window size.

--Discards duplicates and ignores API responses that exceed 500ms.
+- Discards duplicates and ignores API responses that exceed 500ms.

--Provides real-time updates on the stored numbers and their average.
+- Provides real-time updates on the stored numbers and their average.

 ### Installation